xxfoundation/elixxir-registration/README.md

 geoIPDBFile: "/GeoLite2-City.mmdb"
 # In place of static CountryCode -> Bin map, use consensus-supplied GeoBins
 dynamicGeoBinning: false

+# For testing, use the sequence as the country code
+disableGeoBinning: false
 ```

 ### SchedulingConfig template: